Bira/octopus-carnival/_posts/2023-09-04-neverwinter-river-district.md

 shadow by the light of the moon, and even though no one was ever seen to enter or leave the place, eerie sounds sometimes echo from it.

-The tower used to be part of a temple of Selûne, but it was cut off and banished to the Shadowfell during a Netherese assault on that temple.
+The tower used to be part of a distant temple of Selûne, but it was cut off and banished to the Shadowfell during a Netherese assault on that temple.
 After the battle, they found out they could control where the tower appeared in the world, so they sent it to Neverwinter during the Spellplague and left it there until the day when it was needed.

 Now it is needed, and they're using it.
 The Shard's enchantments allow it to absorb shadows during the day and use them to power a teleportation circle